 If you have high arches (also known as pes cavus), your foot will have instability, which can cause ankle sprains.
 It happens when your foot has full contact with the ground, and your ankle has no choice but to move to the side to get your balance.

 The high-arched foot will add more pressure to the ball of the foot even when standing.
 Surprisingly, the actual cause of this problem gait may still be unclear.
 As a sign, many of the people who have high arches got it from birth.

 However, if your foot is flexible and you do not have an abnormally high arch, there’s no need to worry about it.
 Just make sure you do not have any existing foot injuries, and you will be okay on the soccer field.
-In fact, we have seen many soccer players with high arches who can play 90 minutes without any issue.
+In fact, we have seen many soccer players with high arches who can play 90 minutes without any issues.

 But high arches can cause your body to be unable to distribute impact optimally.
 And if you experience foot pain because of high arches, you may need to wear orthotics to avoid impact-related aches and pains.
 One proven approach to prevent injury is to minimize your playing time on the soccer field.

 - What are the Best Soccer Cleats High-arched Feet?

 - Final Thoughts